We are looking for community based farmers with big goals to transform their farms and local food systems.

 Most importantly, participants will gain lifelong relationships with farmers and mentors who want farmers to succeed.
 Every single farmer who has attended praises the space and time shared with fellow farmers who are aiming high and seeking opportunities to grow.

-This is not a program teaching you how to farm better.
+This is not a program that teaches you how to farm.

-They often don’t get the opportunity to leave the farm to focus on learning business skills and personal development.
+Farmers often don’t get the opportunity to step off the farm, in a community of peers to focus on learning business skills and personal development.

 Apply as a Farmer.